 The Academic Achievement Center offers two pre-enrollment courses: Biology and Chemistry.
 Although the courses are independent study, help from the instructors is available during the hours they are on duty in the center.
-The student, in most cases, will need one-on-one help from the instructors since there is no formal classroom setting and lecture.
+The curriculum is similar to a typical high school course without a lab component.
+Credits are not assigned to these courses nor do they count towards the GPA.
+The course will not necessarily transfer to meet prerequisite requirements at other colleges.
 If you want to enroll in the biology or chemistry course, see Stacy Vaughn on the Ankeny Campus.

 Preadmission Course Policies